California Appeals

 “Can you assist me with an appeal if I am representing myself?”

-If I see merit in your case, I can take over as your lawyer if you wish to be represented on appeal.
+If I see merit in your case, I may be able to take over as your lawyer if you wish to be represented on appeal.
 I have obtained wins on appeal for clients who represented themselves in the trial court.
-However, what I am not willing to do is to be a “behind the scenes” adviser in the appeals process to a party who — either because of necessity or preference — is going to be self-represented on appeal.
+However, what I am not willing to do — under any circumstances — is to be a “behind the scenes” adviser to a non-lawyer party who, either because of necessity or preference, is representing themselves on appeal.
 There are a number of practical and ethical reasons making that type of arrangement problematic.